Once you’ve begun collecting online reviews, you’re all set to turn your reviews and client testimonials into a powerful source of new referrals.

-In this article, we’ll show you how you can promote your testimonials and endorsements online and offline to attract new clients while maintaining compliance with the SEC Marketing Rule [Rule 206(4)-1].
+In this article, we’ll show you additional ways to promote your client testimonials online (and offline) to convert more prospects into clients, all while maintaining compliance with the SEC Marketing Rule.

-Why Promoting Your Testimonials and Endorsements is Important to Grow Your Business
+Why It’s Important to Promote Your Online Reviews and Client Testimonials to Grow Your Business

-Consumers looking to hire professionals in trust-based industries want to know they’re making the right decision.
-Your online reviews offer the social proof they need to choose you over another financial advisor.
+Consumers looking to hire professionals in trust-based professions (e.g., doctors, lawyers, financial advisors) want to know they’re making the right decision.
+Your online reviews provide consumers with the social proof they need to choose you over another financial advisor.
 In fact, a popular online review platform for lawyers found that lawyers with at least five reviews achieved four times the engagement compared to lawyers with just one review.

 When you encourage prospects to read your reviews online, you trigger the SEC Marketing Rule prohibitions and disclosure requirements.
 Specifically, the rule states that once you have ‘explicitly or implicitly endorsed or approved the information [e.g., an online review] after its publication’, you have adopted the review, thus making it an advertisement subject to the rule’s conditions.

-Keep these requirements and tips in mind to compliantly promote your testimonials and endorsements:
+Keep these requirements and tips in mind to compliantly promote your online reviews and testimonials:

-• Only provide prospects with links to your online reviews where accompanying SEC-required disclosures are present (e.g., your website, your profile page on Wealthtender)
+- Only provide prospects with links to your online reviews where accompanying SEC-required disclosures are present (e.g., our profile page on Wealthtender or on your website using an embed widget from Wealthtender, or with disclosures manually added to your site)

-• Be sure each review includes all necessary clear and prominent and additional disclosures
+- Be sure each review includes all necessary clear and prominent and additional disclosures (these are the disclosures that always appear with every review on Wealthtender)

 Learn Our Concerns with Review Platforms like Google and Yelp